dotnetjunkie/blog/content/posts/meanwhile-on-the-command-side-of-my-architecture.md

 #### Steven - 14 January 14
 Hi Benjamin,

 I don't consider this the [Command Pattern](https://en.wikipedia.org/wiki/Command_pattern), although the patterns are clearly related—both deal with commands.
 But they are also very different—the command pattern deals with a single `ICommand` interface that consumers can depend on.
 This allows them to know nothing about the commands they execute and it allows consumers to store, execute, and undo a list of unrelated commands.
 Take for instance a text processor or painting application where changes are made in lots of small steps and each step must be undoable.
 In such application it is pretty clear you need the command pattern.
-For Line of Business applications, however, you often deal with transactions and need to add a lot of cross-cutting concerns around those transactions.
+For Line of Business applications, however, you often deal with transactions and need to add a lot of Cross-Cutting Concerns around those transactions.
 This is a clear case for the pattern described in this blog post.

 ---
 #### Graham - 27 January 14